 As a homeschool family, I love how this is a great supplement to your curriculum.
 We take a day and learn history or natural science do something fun and spend some time outside!
 After visiting Fort Frederica my son spent a week looking up different forts and building them with Legos.

-National Park Junior Ranger Badges to Earn at Home
+National Park Junior Ranger Badges to Earn at Home with the Junior Ranger Program

 There are around 10 Junior Ranger Badges you can earn at home if you aren’t able to make it to a National Park!
 Always check back at the National Parks Junior Ranger page to see any new ones!